 In the 2014 election cycle, ADA dentists rallied around their fellow colleagues who were running for U.S. Congress.
 Dentists raised an impressive amount for U.S. Representatives Mike Simpson, DMD (ID-02), Paul Gosar, DDS (AZ-04) and Brian Babin, DDS (TX-36).
 This year we are excited to have two additional ADA Member Dentists running for Congress, Drew Ferguson, DMD (Candidate GA-03) and Fred Costello, DDS (Candidate FL-06).
 Click the link below to learn more about our candidates and to donate to their campaigns .

 ADPAC Political Report

-ADPAC has joined with the Rothenberg and Gonzales Political Report to bring all the latest Election reporting and analysts to you.
+ADPAC has joined with Nathan Gonzales with Inside Politics to bring all the latest Election reporting and analysts to you.
 Click on the links below to view the reports.

 October 14, 2016: Will the Senate Flip?